-But even though social media users were looking for positive and unifying messages from brands, they also voiced support for things to get back to normal3.
-They were not opposed to brands running promotions or regular advertising that wasn’t focused on the turmoil in the country.
+But even though social media users were looking for positive and unifying brand messages, they also voiced support for things to return to normal.3 They were not opposed to brands running promotions or regular advertising that wasn’t focused on the turmoil in the country.

 Changes in Holiday Shopping

-With the holidays approaching, retailers are admittedly nervous, since this holiday season is going to look very different from those of the recent past.
-In 2019, holiday shopping overwhelmingly shifted to e-commerce, and Cyber Monday 2019 saw a 20% increase in spending over the previous year6.
-It was mostly younger people who accounted for the move to online spending.
-But this year’s shopping may see older generations relying on e-commerce since they’ve become more accustomed to shopping this way due to the shut-down of brick-and-mortar stores.
-In an eight-week period, e-commerce grew more than it had during the past decade6.
+With the holidays approaching, retailers are admittedly nervous since this holiday season will look very different from those of the recent past.
+In 2019, holiday shopping overwhelmingly shifted to e-commerce, and Cyber Monday 2019 saw a 20% increase in spending over the previous year.6 It was mostly younger people who accounted for the move to online spending.
+But this year’s shopping may see older generations relying on e-commerce since they’ve become more accustomed to shopping this way due to the shutdown of brick-and-mortar stores.
+In an eight-week period, e-commerce grew more than it had during the past decade.6

 Despite consumer anxiety and a focus on saving money, Pinterest users began to search and save for the holidays early this year.
-Searches and saves on the social media platform in April 2020 jumped 77% compared to April 20196.
-That people were searching early on may reflect their recognition that money was going to be tight and they needed to plan ahead.
-But it could also mean that they were looking forward to the holiday season in the hopes that it might provide comfort during this difficult year.
+Searches and saves on the social media platform in April 2020 jumped 77% compared to April 2019.6 People searching early on may reflect their recognition that money was going to be tight and they needed to plan ahead.
+But it could also mean that they were looking forward to the holiday season hoping it might provide comfort during this difficult year.

 Suggested Social Media Messaging Strategy for the Remainder of 2020